 Nearby Winter Activities

-Looking for more animal encounters?
-Check out Alligator Alley.
-They have pretty limited hours during the winter so check the website before making plans.
+Looking for some snowy fun?
 If you want to ski or snow tube, Cascade Mountain is 25 minutes southeast.
 If you want a winter sleigh ride, check out Red Ridge Riding Stables.
 They are 25 minutes north.